nzjrs/wasp/sw/doc/index.rst

 Build Instructions
 ------------------
-- Check out the code from Github_
+- Check out the code from :xref:`wasp`.

 ::